How to Cut Pineapple

 Notes

-Kid snack hack: If you want, you can use a cookie cutter to cut pineapple slices.
-You can cut them into stars, flowers or hearts or whatever you have.
+Kid snack hack: If you want, you can use a cookie cutter to cut pineapple slices into fun shapes.
+You can cut out stars, flowers, hearts or whatever you want.
 These are so fun for drinks or snacking with kiddos.

 Uncut pineapple: This can last about three days at room temperature, or about a week if you keep it in your fridge’s crisper drawer.